phan/phan/README.md

 With Phan running, you'll want to [create a `.phan/config.php` file](https://github.com/etsy/phan/wiki/Getting-Started#creating-a-config-file) in your project to tell Phan how to analyze your source code.
-Take a look at [Incrementally Strengthening Analysis](https://github.com/etsy/phan/wiki/Incrementally-Strengthening-Analysis) for some tips on how to slowly ramp up the stricntess of the analysis as your code becomes better equipped to be analyzed.
+Take a look at [Incrementally Strengthening Analysis](https://github.com/etsy/phan/wiki/Incrementally-Strengthening-Analysis) for some tips on how to slowly ramp up the strictness of the analysis as your code becomes better equipped to be analyzed.

 Take a look at [Installing Phan Dependencies](https://github.com/etsy/phan/wiki/Getting-Started#installing-phan-dependencies) for help getting Phan's dependencies installed on your system.